Data-Science-Projects/demo-routenet/OMNet_Data_Files_and_Formats.md

 Note that the diagonal of the matrix is -1.

-The exanmple contents below are from the [Routing.txt](tests/unit-resources/nsfnetbw/Routing.txt) file corresponding to the [Network_nsfnetbw.ned](tests/unit-resources/nsfnetbw/Network_nsfnetbw.ned) file:
+The example contents below are from the [Routing.txt](tests/unit-resources/nsfnetbw/Routing.txt) file corresponding to the [Network_nsfnetbw.ned](tests/unit-resources/nsfnetbw/Network_nsfnetbw.ned) file:
 ```